What are the advantages of StarlingX?

 StarlingX integrates a number of upstream projects: CentOS, OvS-DPDK, Ceph, Kubernetes, OpenStack and so forth, using industry standard APIs and management tools to provide a turn key cloud solution for edge deployments.

 What is the operating system

-StarlingX is integrating and tested with CentOS and team is already working on multiOS support.
-Contributions arewelcome!
+StarlingX is integrating and tested with CentOS and the team is already working on multiOS support.
+Contributions are welcome!

 How do I get started testing StarlingX?

-The StarlingX wiki contains documentation for how to download the sourcecode, build and test it in the "Documentation" section.
+The StarlingX wiki contains documentation for how to download the source code, then build and test it, in the "Documentation" section.

 What's the license for StarlingX?